-One side effect that can be frustrating (for both men and their loved ones) following hormone therapy for prostate cancer is that men may have little or no desire for sex.
+One side effect that can be very frustrating for both men and their loved ones following hormone therapy for prostate cancer is that men may have little or no desire for sex.

-Other side effects of hormone therapy for prostate cancer can include impotence, hot flashes, sore or swollen breasts, weight gain, tiredness, constipation, dizziness, and depression.
+Other side effects of hormone therapy for prostate cancer can include:

 Thinking, concentration, and memory problems are other side effects that have not been well studied, but can be disconcerting.
 Age may also be a factor.

 When men first use luteinizing hormone-releasing hormone analogs/agonists, they may experience a tumor flare.

 This may cause bone pain in men who have cancer that has spread to the bone, or spinal chord compression if the cancer has spread to the spine.

 The American Cancer Society.
 Prostate Cancer. http://www.cancer.org.
 Accessed March 17, 2015.

 US TOO International, Inc. Pathways for new prostate cancer patients. http://www.ustoo.com.
 Accessed September 1, 2008.